waylad/create-tezos-dapp/docusaurus/docs/deployment.md

 /*  /index.html  200
 ```

-When you build the project, Create React App will place the `public` folder contents into the build output.
+When you build the project, Create Tezos Dapp will place the `public` folder contents into the build output.

 ## [Vercel](https://vercel.com)